 Works by artists such as John Baldessari, Thomas Hart Benton, Lonnie Holley, Dorothea Lange, and Annie Leibovitz and seminal instruments by Fender, Gibson, and C. F. Martin & Company show how guitars have served as symbols of American history, cultural attitudes, identities, and aspirations.
 For the presentation at the Frist, notable instruments and other artworks drawn from Middle Tennessee collections will be on view, reflecting Nashville’s internationally renowned status as “Music City” and a mecca for outstanding guitarists and socially impactful music.

-The works in Storied Strings are organized into twelve thematic sections: Leisure, Culture, and Comfort: 18th and 19th Century America, Amateurs and Professionals, Hispanicization, Hawaiiana, Blues and Folk, A Change is Coming, Iconic Women in Country Music, Cowboy Guitars, Making a Living, The Visual Culture of Early Rock and Roll, Personification, and Aestheticizing a Motif.
+The works in Storied Strings are organized into twelve thematic sections: Leisure, Culture, and Comfort: 19th Century America, Amateurs and Professionals, Hispanicization, Hawaiiana, Blues and Folk, A Change is Coming, Iconic Women in Country Music, Cowboy Guitars, Making a Living, The Visual Culture of Early Rock and Roll, Personification, and Aestheticizing a Motif.
 Linking these disparate themes is the premise that the guitar, as a visual motif, has long enabled artists and their human subjects to address themes and tell stories that otherwise would go unexamined.
 The accompanying three hundred–page catalogue positions the guitar within a nexus of art, music, literature, and cultural histories.

 Education and Community Engagement supporter